 Let’s start with the raw materials that make up PCBs.
 The foundation of the PCB is the rigid fiberglass laminate.
 There are many types of PCB materials that may be used in the manufacturing process.
 Which material gets used is determined by the PCB designer in order to meet electrical, temperature, and other related properties.
 For this discussion we will just talk about the standard material that is used, which is fiberglass and often referred to as FR4.

 The FR4 material is already clad with copper when purchased by the PCB Manufacturer.
 A standard thickness would be .059″ of material clad with 1 oz of copper (1.34 mils) thick.
-The 1 oz is based on how much copper weight covers a square foot of area.
+The amount of copper weight that covers a square foot of area is what determines the 1 oz.
 The total then, would be close to .062″ in final thickness.
 Solder Mask and Legend, which we will discuss later, can be added as well and adds a tiny bit to the overall thickness.

 There are many different thicknesses available for double-sided boards.
 Some examples are .020″, .031″, .047″, .059″, .093″, .125″.